 So if you have fruit you’d like to see picked and put to good use (we always give owners first choice of the fruit we pick for them) then please get in contact and let us know where you are.
 Alternatively, if you’d like to take part in the project, either as a fruit picker, a tree climber, a fruit mule, or even a jam and chutney expert, we’d love to hear from yo

-You can reach us by email at info [AT] abundanceedinburgh [DOT] com or to join our mailing list (which is our main way of communicating as a group), go to Our Mailing List page.
+You can reach us by joining our mailing list (which is our main way of communicating as a group), go to Our Mailing List page.